-- the analysis of data including entry profiles, Foundation Stage Profile scores, "A Language in Common" assessment, reading ages, other whole-school pupil progress data - classroom-based assessment and monitoring arrangements.
-(Cycle of planning, action and review.) - following up parental concerns - tracking individual children's progress over time, including progress in EAL - liaison with feeder nurseries on transfer - information from previous schools - information from other services - maintaining provision map for all vulnerable learners but which clearly identifies pupils receiving Additional SEN Support.
-This provision map is updated termly through meetings between the teachers and SENCO. - Undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
-It may include a bilingual assessment where English is not the first language. - Involving an external agency where it is suspected that a special educational need is significant.
+- The analysis of data including entry profiles, Foundation Stage Profile scores, "A Language in Common" assessment, reading ages, other whole-school pupil progress data - Classroom-based assessment and monitoring arrangements.
+Using the Graduated Approach of Assess, Plan, Do, Review. - Following up parental concerns. - Tracking individual children's progress over time, including progress in EAL. - Liaison with feeder nurseries on transfer. - Information from previous schools. - Information from other services. - Maintaining EDUKEY provision map for all vulnerable learners, which clearly identifies pupils receiving Additional SEN Support.
+This provision map is updated every 6 weeks, through meetings between the teachers and SENCO. - Undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
+It may include a bilingual assessment where English is not the first language.

+Involving an external agency where it is suspected that a special educational need is significant.